tshepang/blog/content/Iron Man.md

 ---

-I really hated these bad things on the first revisit, but they were easy to overlook this time around.
-The good stuff managed to distract me well enough.
+I really hated these bad things on the first revisit, but they were easy to overlook this time around... the good stuff managed to distract me well enough.

   [Clark Gregg]: http://en.wikipedia.org/wiki/Clark_Gregg